Traces water and sewer lines, makes departmental purchases, dispatches workers, keeps records, and performs other clerical duties.

 - Boats, cars, or engines

-Brush Pick-Up occurs monthly on the second full week of each month.
+Brush collection will begin on the third Monday of the month.
+Place brush on curbside no earlier than the second Monday of the month.
 Residents should stack all large piles of brush as close to the street as possible.
-Limbs should be cut into sections, not to exceed twelve feet in length, with the butt ends together.
-Medium piles of brush should be cut into sections, not to exceed four feet in length, with butt ends together and as close to the street as possible.
+Do not exceed three cubic yards (6 feet long, 4 feet wide, 4 feet high).
+Pickup of brush piles larger than three cubic yards may be requested separately.
+Limbs should be cut into sections, not to exceed six feet in length, with the butt ends together.
+Tree trunks should be cut into sections, not to exceed four feet in length, with butt ends together and as close to the street as possible.
 Any loose branches or yard debris should be tied into bundles, using string or twine.
 No bags will be picked up by city crews.
 Residents must call City Hall at (830) 393-3105 to be placed on the brush list for pick up.
-If resident intends to keep mulch, request must be made in advance.